ScalaWilliam/aptgit/README.md

 GitHub has blocked several of my accounts.
 Apparently a "legal person" cannot have more than 1 account.
 Of course, it's only partly enforced, and only when you use e-mails that are too similar.

+Why would I want to use multiple accounts and not a single one?
+Because I don't want my current company/client to access private projects either from other clients or myself.
+I don't want to share my log-in details with them.
+I don't want to have a single point of failure.
+Yet it's a policy.

 GitHub have also threatened to take down one of my repositories under 24-hour notice because it contained copyrighted content.